sbsdev/pipeline/modules/tts/tts-utils/tts-common/doc/tts-config.md

 : This engine is chosen over another engine that serves the same voice if this one has a higher priority.
 : Defaults to "7"

+### Qfrency

+`org.daisy.pipeline.tts.qfrency.path`
+: Path to "synth" executable
+: If not specified, will automatically look for "synth" in the directories specified by the environment variable "PATH".

+`org.daisy.pipeline.tts.qfrency.address`
+: Address of the Qfrency server
+: Defaults to "localhost"

+`org.daisy.pipeline.tts.qfrency.priority`
+: This engine is chosen over another engine that serves the same voice if this one has a higher priority.
+: Defaults to "2"

 ### LAME encoder